tonyhallett/StylableFindFlowDocumentReader/README.md

 Controls are provided for the parts of the find toolbar and are pretty much the same as the original.

+FindToolbar - replicates the actual find toolbar.
+Just add your controls inside.

 FindTextBox is a TextBox and a hint Label.
-If you provide your own you need to bind to the FindToolBarViewModel FindText.
+If you provide your own you need to bind to the FindToolBarViewModel FindText as well as setting `x:Name="findTextBox"`

 Dependency properties.
 | Property | Default value |